 9. Term.
 This Agreement shall be effective as of the date first above written and shall remain in full force and effect for an initial term of twenty (20) years and month to month thereafter.
 Either Party may terminate this Agreement at the end of the initial twenty-year term or at the end of any month thereafter with thirty days prior written notice to the other Party.

 10. Indemnity.
-Each Party agrees to indemnify, defend and hold harmless the other Parties and their respective parents and other affiliates, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, including all expenses of litigation, court costs and attorneys and expert witness fees, injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage), civil or criminal fines or penalties or similar payments, or other losses not enumerated above, caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
+Each Party agrees to indemnify, defend and hold harmless the other Parties and their respective parents and other affiliates, Partners, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, including all expenses of litigation, court costs and attorneys and expert witness fees, injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage), civil or criminal fines or penalties or similar payments, or other losses not enumerated above, caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
 IT IS THE INTENT OF THE PARTIES THAT THIS INDEMNITY AND THE LIABILITY ASSUMED UNDER IT BE WITHOUT REGARD TO THE CAUSE OR CAUSES THEREOF, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY INDEMNIFIED PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE; PROVIDED, NO PARTY SHALL BE LIABLE IN RESPECT OF ANY CLAIM TO THE EXTENT SAME RESULTED FROM THE GROSS NEGLIGENCE, WILLFUL MISCONDUCT OR BAD FAITH OF THE INDEMNIFIED PARTY.

 11. Limitation of Consequential Damage Recovery.
 EXCEPT AS EXPRESSLY PROVIDED HEREIN, NO PARTY SHALL BE LIABLE TO ANY OTHER PARTY FOR ANY LOST OR PROSPECTIVE PROFITS OR ANY SPECIAL, PUNITIVE, EXEMPLARY, CONSEQUENTIAL, INCIDENTAL OR INDIRECT LOSSES OR DAMAGES (IN TORT, CONTRACT OR OTHERWISE) UNDER OR IN RESPECT OF THIS AGREEMENT OR FOR ANY FAILURE OF PERFORMANCE RELATED HERETO HOWSOEVER CAUSED.